 Our research shows that to make a relationship last, couples must become better friends, learn to manage conflict, and create ways to support each other’s hopes for the future.
 Drs.
-John and Julie Gottman have shown how couples can accomplish this by paying attention to what they call the Sound Relationship House, or the seven components of healthy relationships.
+John and Julie Gottman have shown how couples can accomplish this by paying attention to what they call the Sound Relationship House, or the nine components of healthy relationships.
 Therapists can learn the Gottman Method here, and couples can learn about it through our Art and Love of Science Home DVD Workshop, or the Art and Science of Love Couples Workshop.

 1. Build Love Maps: How well do you know your partner’s inner psychological world, his or her history, worries, stresses, joys, and hopes?

 2. Share Fondness and Admiration: The antidote for contempt, this level focuses on the amount of affection and respect within a relationship.
 (To strengthen fondness and admiration, express appreciation and respect.)

 3. Turn Towards: State your needs, be aware of bids for connection and respond to (turn towards) them.
 The small moments of everyday life are actually the building blocks of relationship.

 4. The Positive Perspective: The presence of a positive approach to problem-solving and the success of repair attempts.